-These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS) issued by the International Accounting Standards Board (IASB) and interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC).
-These consolidated financial statements have been prepared under the historical cost basis except for the measurement at fair value of investment properties, financial assets classified as at fair value through other comprehensive and financial assets classified as at fair value through profit or loss.
+These consolidated financial statements have been prepared in accordance with International Financial Reporting Standards (IFRS Accounting Standards) (IFRSs) issued by the International Accounting Standards Board (IASB) and Interpretations issued by the International Financial Reporting Interpretations Committee (IFRIC).
+These consolidated financial statements are prepared under the historical cost basis of measurement.